errbit/errbit/README.md

 Installation
 ------------

-*Note*: This app is intended for people with experience deploying and maintining Rails applications.
+*Note*: This app is intended for people with experience deploying and maintaining Rails applications.
 If you're uncomfortable with any step below then Errbit is not for you.